 If you have ever attended a big event at the NEC in Birmingham then you will understand that it pays to be organised.
-So with the Camping, Caravanning and Motorhome show 2019 just around the corner, I thought I’d share some of our best tips that we’ve picked up from several years of visiting the shows.
+So with the Motorhome and Caravan show 2019 just around the corner, I thought I’d share some of our best tips that we’ve picked up from several years of visiting.

 Since the end of the year is just around the corner I thought I’d take a little look back at our first full year with our beloved adventure-mobile.